smsfire/php-sdk/readme.md

 # PHP SDK - SMS
 With this SDK you will have access to all public functions of SMS APIs like:
-* Send individual sms message
+:white_check_mark: Send individual sms message
-* Send bulk sms messages
+:white_check_mark: Send bulk sms messages
-* Get message status
+:x: Get message status - *Work in progress*
-* Get inbox messages
+:x: Get inbox messages - *Work in progress*

 # Requirements
 * Composer > 2+